getreu/tp-note/docs/source/tp-note--manual.md

-## Minimum setup with no file manager integration
+## Minimum setup without file manager integration

 _Tp-Note_'s template engine can be tested and used without window manager integration.
 This section shows a minimum setup to get started quickly.[^inst]